Aeris111/CS_song/README.md

 > ⚠️ if you find the data/sheet1.tsv is unreadable, please open the Google Sheet link for further information: https://docs.google.com/spreadsheets/d/1y_eLNm7-UIKgZxkuh_jCYRUEbTs9os2CQSA62DQrIh4/edit?usp=sharing

 ### __data/sheet1.tsv__
-Data in this files is for marking annotation and counting words, from each line of lyric(the basic unit) to the whole lyric.
+Data stored in these files is used for marking annotations and counting words in each line of lyric(the basic unit), as well as in the whole lyric.

 | Column | Explanation |
 | ---    | --- |